Mobile-Telematics/TelematicsApp-iOS/README.md

-driveCoinsServiceURL | Basic https address to work with `DriveCoins` API. leaderboardServiceRootURL | Basic https address to work with the user leaderboard and `Leaderboard API`. carServiceURL | Basic https address to work with `CarService` API. claimsServiceURL | Basic https address to work with `ClaimsService` API. mapsAppIdKey | App Id for `HEREmaps API` mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API`
+driveCoinsServiceURL | Basic https address to work with `DriveCoins` API. leaderboardServiceRootURL | Basic https address to work with the user leaderboard and `Leaderboard API`. carServiceURL | Basic https address to work with `CarService` API. mapsAppIdKey | App Id for `HEREmaps API` mapsAppCode | App Code for `HEREmaps API` mapsLicenseKey | License key for `HEREmaps API`